Chatanga/DuneImmorality/README.md

 Modules relies on the Luabundler tool, but also on utils.Modules.

 - __Action.lua__ - All atomic actions (or effets): spending spice, deploying a troop, drawing a card...
+- __Board.lua__ - The board static cloning mechanism, an alternative to the former mutation approach, is implemented here.
 - __CardEffect.lua__ - Small framework to describe most card effects.
 Heavily used by the fully automated Hagal house, but also by the assisted revelation, among others.
 - __ChoamContractMarket.lua__ - Everything related to the CHOAM contract module.
 - __Combat.lua__ - Manage the mainboard content related to combat, conflict cards included.